MSB 220 — Financial Management (3)

 Focus on the international ﬁnancial environment, the operation of the foreign exchange markets and currency-related derivative securities, and the international operations of the corporation.
 Topics include: international monetary agreements, the balance of payments, exchange-rate determination, management of foreign-exchange risk, and international capital budgeting.
 Prerequisite: MSB 220.

 Review of techniques and approaches for evaluating the intrinsic merit of major types of securities and the techniques for maximizing personal and institutional investment portfolio performance.
-Prerequisite: FIN 355.
+Prerequisite: MFIN 355.

 Techniques and principles involved in the management of ﬁnancial institutions, including: an analysis of the operations of commercial banks, savings banks, and insurance companies.
 Particular attention is given to optimizing the objectives of proﬁtability, safety, and liquidity.
 Prerequisite: MSB 220.